Birla Institute of Technology and Science, Pilani – Goa Campus: Academics

 The academic course structure is governed by the university, BITS Pilani.
 However, each campus has its own autonomous administration, student welfare division, faculty recruitment and placement division.

 The institute offers four-year B.E. "first degree" programs and also 5-year M.Sc.
 (Honors) degrees through its dual-degree system.
 It also used to offer M.Sc.
 (Tech) Information Systems until recently before it was discontinued and merged with Computer Science.
 It also offers M.E. and Ph.D. programs in various fields.

 BITS Pilani also offers a dual degree to the students of Master of Science programs.
 The dual degree is offered in one of the engineering programs after freshman year.
 The engineering degree being offered is based on the student's choice and their academic performance in the first year.
 Under the dual degree scheme, a student is offered two separate degrees on graduation: a degree in Master of Science (Honors.) and in Bachelor of Engineering (Honors).
 Students performing exceptionally well in the first year are also eligible to pursue two B. E. or two M.Sc. courses together.

 The institute offers a vertical transfer system through which students performing exceptionally well in their first year are given an opportunity to have their branch changed.
 Through this, M.Sc. students can abandon their M.Sc. in favour of a B. E. single degree.

 Admission

-Since 2005, admission to BITS Pilani has been offered to students based on their performance in the all-India Entrance Examination, called BITS Admission Test (BITSAT).
+Since 2005, admission to BITS Pilani has been offered to students based on their performance in the all-India Entrance Examination, called BITS Admission Test (BITSAT) at the undergraduate level and through GATE and BITS HD exam at the graduate level.
 BITS Pilani also has the policy of accepting State and National Board toppers.
 There is no reservation of seats on the basis of caste or category.
 BITSAT is a computer-based test and is held at BITS authorized test centers.